 - Our graduates will have successful careers and become productive professionals in their fields

-- Our graduates will be able to gain admission to and complete their graduate
+- Our graduates are capable of gaining admission to and completing their graduate studies

-- Our graduates will be able to develop professionally through life-long learning and have an active role in the development of new tools, technologies and methodologies.
+- Our graduates are capable of developing professionally through life-long learning, and playing an active role and leadership in the development of new tools, technologies and methodologies

 - An ability to Analyze a complex computing problem and to apply principles of computing and mathematics appropriate to the

 - An ability to Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.